garylirocks/quickrefs/azure-policy.markdown

   - It will NOT generate any policy compliance entries in the resource's activity log
   - Remediation task can still be triggered.
 - DINE or Modify policies should only deploy/configure auxiliary or supporting resources, NOT workloads.
+- Reassign the Azure Security Benchmark at a MG level, see [Built-in policies](#built-in-policies)
+- Limit the number of initiatives (less than 5 ?)
+- `Modify` and `Append` can interfere with desired state deployment tools (eg. Terraform), use `ignore_changes` in Terraform

+### Custom policies

+- **Avoid** custom policies if you can !
+- The name should be a GUID or a unique name within your company
+- Use `displayName` and `description`
+- `metadata.version` should use semantic versioning
+- `metadata.category` should be one of the categories in the built-in Policies and Policy Sets
+- Do not include system generated properties:
+  - `properties.policyType`
+  - `properties.metadata`
+    - `createdOn`
+    - `createdBy`
+    - `updatedOn`
+    - `updatedBy`
+- `effect` should always be a parameter, see https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/azure-policy-recommended-practices/ba-p/3798024
+- `Append`, `Modify` and `DeployIfNotExists` only works if the required parameters are known at the time of assignment.
+- For custom initiatives,
+  - all the policy-level parameters should be surfaced, you'll need to prefix the parameter names with the policy name, eg. `effect` -> `policy1_effect`
+  - use a short form of the policy `displayName` as `policyDefinitionReferenceId`

+### Exemptions

+- Two types:
+  - Mitigated: often for permanent exemptions
+  - Waiver: temporary
+- Add a link the work item in the metadata to track why an exemption was granted
+- Exemptions are not deleted along with the assignment, you need to delete it explicitly
+- `notScopes` applies to all policies in an initiative, while an exemption only targets one policy

+### Operations

+- Operational tasks (eg. Remediation tasks, generating documentation) **must be scripted**, then run the scripts when needed
+- **DO NOT use CI/CD tools (including Terraform) to execute the operational tasks**, CI/CD is intended to deploy resources, not to operatate them

 ## Gotchas